-Little cabin in the woods (use hands to make a triangle) Little old man by the window stood (make binoculars with fingers) Saw a rabbit hopping by (hopping motion with two fingers) Knocking at my door (knocking motion)

-"Help me, help me, help me." he said (throws hands up in air each time)

-"Before the hunter shoots me dead." (shooting motion with fingers)

-"Come little rabbit, come inside" (motion with hand to come in)

-"Safely to abide." (cradle motion with arms)
+Little cabin in the woods (use hands to make a triangle) Little old man by the window stood (make binoculars with fingers) Saw a rabbit hopping by (hopping motion with two fingers) Knocking at my door (knocking motion) "Help me, help me, help me." he said (throws hands up in air each time) "Before the hunter tracks me down." (arms crossed over, hands holding opposite arm) "Come little rabbit, come inside" (motion with hand to come in) "Safely to abide." (cradle motion with arms) (Repeat)

-(Repeat)